mquinson/shutorial/v2/README.md

 ## Provided exercises

-The list of exercises is very short for now, as I'm still in the process of converting my existing material.
-It should improve soon.
+Here is the list of exercises for now:

 - intro: Introduction to the concept of shell, and the gramar of a command line.
 - navigation: Creating files and directories (introducting pwd, ls, mkdir, rmdir, rm, cd, touch).
 - moving: Moving files (introducting mv).
 - globbing: Selecting many files together.
-- viewing: Seeing files' content (introducting cat, head, tail, less)
+- viewing: Seeing files' content (introducting cat, head, tail, less).
+- searching: Searching files (introducting locate and find).

 Here are the lessons that I have in the older format but still need to be converted:

-- searching: Searching files (introducting find)
 - grepping: Crawling files (introducting grep)
 - piping: Redirecting I/O (introducting < > >> and |)
 - seding: Editing streams on the fly (introducting sed)